Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Background and conventions

 Now we proceed to define a dynamical version of $\CT{f}$ that we denote by $\CTT{f}$.
-In addition to the asymptotic tracts of $f$, we also add for every asymptotic value $a\in S(f)$ the asymptotic tracts of every iterate of $f$ to the complex plane.
-Note that we might also need to identify tracts for different iterates of $f$, and we do so in the obvious way.
-More precisely, we set
+In addition to the asymptotic tracts of $f$, we also add for every asymptotic value $a\in S(f)$ the asymptotic tracts of every iterate of $f$ to the complex plane (in other words, we add iterated preimages to each extended point in $\CT{f}$).
+Note that we also need to identify tracts for different iterates of $f$ as follows: a sufficiently small tract of $f^{\circ n}$ for an asymptotic value $a$ is also a tract for $f^{\circ (n+1)}$ for the asymptotic value $f(a)$ (strictly speaking, here we need the more natural definition that a tract covers a punctured neighborhood of $a$ that need not necessarily be a round disk).
+We then set